Paracontrolled distributions and singular PDEs: Relation with regularity structures

 hold uniformly over $\varphi \in C^{r}_b ( \R^{d} )$ with $\| \varphi \|_{C^{r}_b} \leqslant 1$ and with support in the unit ball of $\R^{d}$, $x,y \in \R^d$, $0< \lambda \leqslant 1$ and $\tau \in T_{\alpha}$ with $\alpha \leqslant \gamma$ and $\beta < \alpha$. \end{definition}

 In~\cite{Hairer2013a}, these conditions are only required to hold locally uniformly, that is for $x,y$ contained in a compact subset of $\R^d$.
-To simplify the presentation and to facilitate the comparison with the paracontrolled approach, we will work here in the global framework.
+To simplify the presentation and to facilitate the comparison with the paracontrolled approach, we will work here under global assumptions.
+In that case we can extend the bounds on the model from compactly supported smooth functions to rapidly decaying smooth functions:

 \begin{lemma} Let $\varphi$ be a Schwartz function, let $\gamma > 0$, and $r > |\min A|$.
-Then there exists $C(\varphi) > 0$ such that
+Then there exists $C_\varphi > 0$ such that

 holds uniformly over $0< \lambda \leqslant 1$ and $\tau \in T_{\alpha}$ with $\alpha \leqslant \gamma$.
-The constant $C(\varphi)$ can be chosen proportional to
+The constant $C_\varphi$ can be chosen proportional to

 \end{lemma}

 \begin{proof} We can decompose $\varphi = \sum_{k \in \Z^d} \varphi_k$, where every $\varphi_k \in C^\infty_c$ is supported in the ball with radius $\sqrt{d}$, centered at $k \in \Z^d$.
 Then $\psi = \sum_{|k|\leqslant \sqrt{d}+1} \varphi_k$ is a compactly supported smooth function, and therefore